andrewcooke/ParserCombinator.jl/README.md

 And it supports packrat parsing too.

-For large parsing tasks (eg parsing source code for a compiler) it would probably be better to use a wrapper around an external parser generator, like Anltr.
+Still, for large parsing tasks (eg parsing source code for a compiler) it would probably be better to use a wrapper around an external parser generator, like Anltr.

 ## Design